pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

         }
     }

-From this code block, a function is created that allows the user clicks a button once the game begins.
+From this code block, a function is created that allows the user to click a button that starts the game.
 The Board class is created which calls the Square function which allows the user to click a square within the game board.
 By clicking one of these squares, a user either puts down an X or an O within the square they selected.